TOS Mentoring Award

 NOMINEES

-• Nomination is for an individual from any country.
-Nominations are sought of individuals that have not received similar awards in the past three years (from TOS or other societies).
+- Nomination is for an individual from any country.
+Nominations are sought for individuals who have not received similar awards in the past two years (from TOS or other societies).

 NOMINATORS